 The National Collegiate Student Loan Trust Funding

 When the bank gives you the loan money, they transfer the money to the National Collegiate Funding LLC.
-What they primarily do is to keep the loan before they make the final process to send it to the trust.
-The entity is not in charge of collecting student loans, or recommending any action.
+What they primarily do is to keep the loan before they make the final process of sending it to the trust.
+The entity is not in charge of collecting student loans or recommending any action.
 Their main task is to take and deposit the loans.
 They then send it to the trust.
-They technically refer to the Depositor.
+They technically refer to the depositor.

 So who’s in charge of the collection of the money?

 The loan servicer refers to the company in charge of collecting private student loans.
 They send monthly bills and handle all the accounting.

 There are numerous national collegiate trusts, and the only way to identify them is through a numeric code.
 Here are some examples:

 Every single trust has its own private loans that have already moved from the banks and ended with the depositor.
 The NCT 2007-3 contains a loan debt of over $1.4 billion.

 When the national college trust gets the funds, they sell the bonds to investors.
 The investor receives their share of the distributions based upon the money that the student loan borrowers bring.
 That means, if the percentage is significant, the investor’s investment return will be better.
 But most of the time, the student loans default, which brings low investment returns.
 So, to minimize their risks, the investors use two ways: